eikster-dk/gapp/README.md

 # gapp
+Gapp is a small utitily cli that makes life easier around Github actions.

+* Easily dispatch repository_dispatch commands to a repository
+* Manage secrets across multiple [repositories](https://github.com/eikc/gapp/tree/master/examples) with the help of one or multiple yaml files

 ```
 gapp is a small Github utility cli that will fill the gap of features that I miss when working github